emilybelleyu/skintimate/README.md

 1. Navigate to a skincare product page.
 2. Click the Skintimate extension icon.
 3. Click **Analyze**.
-4. View the analysis results and explore collapsible ingredient categories.
+4. View the analysis results.

 ## Dependencies